gmelania/Website-Project/README.md

 # Website-Project
-Food Blog - Ghirda Melania - 2 months
+Food Blog - Ghirda Melania

 This is a project representing a food blog/personal website.
 Please download and unzip the "dir1" directory, then access the home page, "index.html" file, in your browser.